Zuiko: Automated exposure 35 mm cameras

 Between 1968 and 1983, Olympus sold the Trip 35 camera.
-It was a scale/zone-focused camera based on the Pen EES which featured a D.Zuiko 40mm 2.8 Tessar-type lens, two automatically selected shutter speeds (1/40, which doubled as the manual flash sync speed, and 1/200) for aperture-priority autoexposure, or programmed autoexposure driven by the selenium cell meter.
+It was a scale/zone-focused camera based on the Pen EES which featured a D.Zuiko 40 mm 2.8 Tessar-type lens, two automatically selected shutter speeds (1/40, which doubled as the manual flash sync speed, and 1/200) for aperture-priority autoexposure, or programmed autoexposure driven by the selenium cell meter.
 No batteries were required.
 It was marketed as a kit with a compact flash.